Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 The external crampon pocket and its location.
 I was once in the middle of a steep slope and had to change from skis to crampons, and it was very helpful to have quick access even in unstable places.
 The crampon pockets on the side of the backpack also prevent the weight of the crampons from causing me to lose balance while skiing

-Axes are also attached to the side, so balance is good when skiing.
+The ice axe is also attached to the side, which provides good balance while skiing.

-When attaching skis, the contact surface between the backpack and the skis, as well as the straps that secure the skis, are reinforced with rubber, making it highly durable.
-I've been using it for four or five years now, and it's still going strong with no holes.
-When climbing with skis on your back or for long periods of time, the edges of the skis often damage the backpack, so this reinforcement is essential if you want to use the backpack for a long time.
-(Ito Hiroki)
+The contact points between the backpack and the skis, and the straps that secure the skis, are reinforced with rubber, making them very durable.
+I've been using it for four or five years now, and it's still in great condition without any holes.
+The straps are reinforced because the edges of the skis often scratch the backpack when climbing or hiking for long periods while carrying skis, so this reinforcement is essential for the longevity of the backpack.
+(Yuki Ito)

 MILLET